-Subject to certain exceptions, we are required to make mandatory prepayments of the Loan with the proceeds of assets sales and insurance proceeds.
-In addition, we may make a voluntary prepayment of the Loan, in whole, but not in part, at any time on or after the first anniversary of March 28, 2018.
-All mandatory and voluntary prepayments of the Loan are subject to the payment of prepayment premiums as follows: (i) in the case of mandatory prepayments, if prepayment occurs prior to the first anniversary of March 28, 2018, a customary make-whole amount equal to the amount of interest that would have accrued on the principal amount so prepaid had it remained outstanding through the first anniversary of March 28, 2018, (ii) if prepayment occurs on or after the first anniversary of March 28, 2018 but prior to the second anniversary of March 28, 2018, 6% of the aggregate amount of the principal prepaid and (iii) if prepayment occurs on or after the second anniversary of March 28, 2018 but prior to the third anniversary of March 28, 2018, an amount equal to 1% of the principal prepaid.
-No prepayment premium is due on any principal prepaid on or after the third anniversary of March 28, 2018.
+Subject to certain exceptions, we are required to make mandatory prepayments of the Loan with the proceeds of assets sales and in the event of a change of control of our Company.
+In addition, we may make a voluntary prepayment of the Loan, in whole or in part, at any time.
+All mandatory and voluntary prepayments of the Loan are subject to the payment of prepayment premiums as follows: (i) if prepayment occurs on or prior to December 31, 2019, an amount equal to 10% of the aggregate outstanding principal amount of the Loan being prepaid, (ii) if prepayment occurs after December 31, 2020, 5% of the aggregate outstanding principal amount of the Loan being prepaid and (iii) if prepayment occurs after December 31, 2020 and on or prior to December 31, 2021, an amount equal to 3% of the aggregate outstanding principal amount of the Loan being prepaid.
+No prepayment premium is due on any principal prepaid after December 31, 2021.